kiaganz/Contact-Amsterdam-Internship/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-The result obtained satisfied me, and next step is make three other mold on which grown the mycelium.
+Now i need to understand in which way i can obtain the thinner material with the mycelium and my mold.

-But i need to isolate the surface of the foam and seems the Plastidip the better solution but at the makerspace i have a universal primer.
+The result obtained whit the first one satisfied me but i needed to isolate the surface of the foam and seemed the Plastidip was the better solution but at the makerspace i had a universal primer.

 ![alt text](https://github.com/kiaganz/Contact-Amsterdam-Internship/blob/master/imagine/pattern1/CNC/pattern1H.jpg?raw=true)

-the result doesn't satisfy me, but for the moment i try with it.
+the result doesn't satisfy me, but for the moment i wanted to try with it.

 I contacted to Stéphanie Santos (https://www.facebook.com/stephanie.santos.93), who made some cloths and tests with mycelium.